Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Introduction

-The challenge is to develop a systematic method to estimate hydrodynamic descriptions from the microscopic particle dynamics, which is applicable even away from the equilibrium systems.
+The challenge is to develop a systematic method to estimate hydrodynamic descriptions from the microscopic particle dynamics, which is applicable even away from equilibrium systems.
 The recent development of machine learning is promising to apply to those problems.
 There are two steps for the coarse-graining.
 The first step is to identify macroscopic hydrodynamic variables.
 The second step is to derive macroscopic governing equations (typically expressed by PDEs) for those variables.
 In this study, we focus on the second step.
-For the Vicsek and active Brownian particles, density and polarity density are two essential variables because they are conserved or are the variables breaking symmetry.
-Nevertheless, we will come back to this issue in Sec.~\ref{sec.result.ABP}.
+For the Vicsek \NY{model and ABPs}, density and polarity density are two essential variables because they are conserved or are the variables breaking symmetry. \NY{ In this study, we know those two fields are relevant for the hydrodynamic description. } Nevertheless, we will come back to this issue in Sec.~\ref{sec.result.ABP}.

 We should stress that our purpose is not to approximate the data of microscopic particle dynamics by macroscopic continuum equations.
 In the macroscopic description, details of microscopic dynamics are dropped, and only the \textit{relevant} information, which we expect is universal, is extracted.
-Therefore, our approach is entirely different from recently well-studied problems of reduced-order descriptions\cite{Hijazi:2023}.
+Therefore, our approach is entirely different from recently well-studied problems of reduced-order descriptions\NY{\cite{Hijazi:2023}}.
 In their study, the original dynamics are accurately approximated by low-dimensional descriptions to reproduce them.
 In this case, the estimation error can be measured by how the solutions of the reduced description deviate from the original dynamics.
 On the other hand, in our case, we do not know the ground truth a priori; the hydrodynamic description is convenient for understanding the mechanism of collective behaviors, not reproducing the microscopic details of the dynamics.
 The biggest problem is that we do not know how much microscopic information we should remove.
 This implies that it is important to clarify which length and time scales we should keep in the hydrodynamic description.
-Our study is motivated by this issue.
+Our study is motivated by this issue. \NY{ We also point out that recently developed physics-informed neural network (PINN) primarily focuses on solving a given PDE using a neural network instead of using conventional numerical algorithms \cite{Raissi:2019}.
+Our purpose is to find a PDE governing coarse-grained scale for a given microscopic particle dynamics, \BR{which} is different from PINN. }